Engineering Technology

 As required by college

-ADM 102 : Computer-Aided Design
+ADM 102 : Computer Aided Design

 This course is an introduction to basic Computer Aided Design functions and techniques using “hands-on” applications.
 Topics include terminology, hardware, basic computer aided design (CAD) and operating system functions, file manipulation, industry standards for CAD drawings, and basic CAD software applications in producing softcopy and hardcopy.
 At the completion of this course, students should be proficient in the production of two-dimensional drawings that meets technical standards including setting up print styles and exporting drawings to the appropriate format.